recallwei/tornado/packages/create-tornado/README.md

 # Create Tornado

-A CLI tool for scaffolding a project from a opinionated template for popular frameworks.
+A CLI tool for scaffolding a project from an opinionated template for popular frameworks.

 ## Usage